Understanding On-Call Schedules And Rotations

 To help you decide which schedule will most benefit you and your current protocols, we’ve broken them both down below.

-- Basic: The Basic On-Call schedule allows you to set your schedule without having to get into the nitty-gritty details.
-Essentially, if you have one group of staff that should be contacted during after hours and one group that should be contacted during business hours, you’ll want to stick with the Basic schedule.
-If you have more of a rotating system, check out the Advanced option.
+- Static: The Static On-Call schedule doesn't change.
+This option allows you to set your schedule without having to get into the nitty-gritty details.
+Essentially, if you have one group of staff that should be contacted during after hours and one group that should be contacted during business hours, you’ll want to stick with the Static schedule.

-- Advanced: An Advanced Schedule allows you to better customize how and when we reach out to your on-call staff.
-The Advanced option comes complete with a calendar where you can implement your changes and break things down by the year, month, week, day and even hour.
+- Rotating: A Rotating Schedule allows you to better customize how and when we reach out to your on-call staff.
+The Rotating option comes complete with a calendar where you can implement your changes and break things down by the year, month, week, day and even hour.
 This option is great for businesses with schedules that rotate frequently between multiple staff members and can be customized based on who is on-call and when.

 Standard vs. Custom Schedules